-How Alzheimer's could occur: Protein spheres in the nucleus give wrong signal for cell divisionApril 11th, 2013 in Alzheimer's disease & dementia /
+How Alzheimer's could occur: Protein spheres in the nucleus give wrong signal for cell divisionApril 11, 2013 in Medicine & Health / Alzheimer's disease & dementia

 A new hypothesis has been developed by researchers in Bochum on how Alzheimer's disease could occur.
 They analysed the interaction of the proteins FE65 and BLM that regulate cell division.
 In the cell culture model, they discovered spherical structures in the nucleus that contained FE65 and BLM.

 The interaction of the proteins triggered a wrong signal for cell division.
 This may explain the degeneration and death of nerve cells in Alzheimer's patients.
 The team led by Dr. Thorsten Müller and Prof. Dr. Katrin Marcus from the Department of Functional Proteomics in cooperation with the RUB's Medical Proteome Centre headed by Prof. Helmut E. Meyer reported on the results in the Journal of Cell Science.

 Components of spherical structures in the nucleus identified